 SWPC waives claim to all remaining payments from Enron associated with delivery, construction, and startup for the Gleason and Wheatland projects.

-Except as modified by the above proposal, which is made without prejudice, the terms and conditions of the Gleason Purchase Contract will remain in full force and effect.
+Except as modified by the above proposal, which is made without prejudice, the terms and conditions of the Gleason and Wheatland Purchase Contracts will remain in full force and effect.
 Upon acceptance by signing and returning a copy of this letter, Enron will remit to you the amount of $1,567,099.
 I trust that the proposal will be acceptable to Siemens Westinghouse, and await your response.

 Sincerely,